 - Jeepneys, the local buses, are a great way to explore nearby villages when you're not diving.

 Dumaguete is located at the foot of Mt Talinis - also known as the Cuernos de Negros (Horns of Negros) - and visitors are afforded a dramatic drive along the national highway that loops beneath the mountain.
 Leaving behind Dumaguete City, you soon enter a more traditional Philippines with villages and food stalls flanking the roads, until finally reaching the shoreline and the resorts hidden amongst coconut palms - an ideal place to get away from it all.

 If you are planning a longer stay in the Philippines, Dauin is well placed for a quick 2 hour ferry over to the fabulous Bohol island or to head back towards Cebu for the whale sharks of Oslob or the fantastic dive destinations of Malapascua and Moalboal.

 Dumaguete is easily reached from nearby Dumaguete City’s airport.
 From here the international hubs in Cebu and Manila are just a short flight away.

-Accommodation in Dumaguete is limited to a small number of resorts and homestays - some offering diving services - that have been developed along the coast.
-Given the low-key and peaceful nature of the tourism industry here, options are somewhat limited, but divers are particularly well-catered for at resorts such as Liquid, Atlantis and Fish Unlimited.
+Accommodation in Dumaguete is limited to a small number of dive resorts and homestays - some offering diving packages - that have been developed along the coast.
+Given the low-key and peaceful nature of the tourism industry here, options are somewhat limited, but divers are particularly well-catered for at dive resorts right on the shore.

-October to early June is the main diving season around Dumaguete.
-The monsoon period arrives in July and lasts until September, so it’s best to avoid those months.
-Water temperature is averages 27°C to 28°C but can get as low as 25°C in January and February.
+October to early June is the main diving season around Dauin.
+The monsoon period arrives in July and lasts until September – so best to avoid those months.
+Water temperature is usually around 27°C to 28°C but it can get as low as 25°C in January and February.
 A 3mm wetsuit and a hood are recommended if you do a lot of diving.
-Don’t forget to bring sunscreen for when you are out of the water!
+Don’t forgot to bring sunscreen for when you are out of the water!